Physical therapy provides numerous opportunities to lead—in your clinic, in your community, or in your association.

 - Component Leadership: Contact an APTA state chapter or special-interest section to learn about opportunities.
 Video: Why Be a Chapter or Section Leader?

 Programs & Events

-- Education Leadership Institute (ELI) Fellowship: This year-long fellowship is designed to help educators improve their leadership skills to facilitate change, think strategically, and engage in public discourse to advance the physical therapy profession.
+- APTA Fellowship in Education Leadership: This year-long fellowship is designed to help educators improve their leadership skills to facilitate change, think strategically, and engage in public discourse to advance the physical therapy profession.

 - LAMP Leadership Development Certificate Program: LAMP curriculum supports leadership development through structured self-assessment of leadership strengths and weaknesses, identification of tools needed to lead successfully, empowerment, and mentoring through applied leadership activities.

 - ACAPT Leadership Academy: The American Council of Academic Physical Therapy (ACAPT) offers affordable, accessible leadership training and resources for all stakeholders in the physical therapy academy.